stefanhug/RestlessDb/README.md

 # RestlessDb
 Create REST endpoints based on database queries within minutes with an ASP.net core based backend.
 Creating a new REST endpoint just requires one insert in a *QueryItem* table.
 Multiple output formats like json, html, csv, excel and xml are provided.
-Currently only SQL server as backend is supported, extension for other databases is planned
+Currently only SQL server as backend is supported, extension for other databases is planned.
+The project is still in alpha state and not production ready.
+See section *Open topics* for future plans and missing features.

 ## Prerequisites
 - .net Core Framework 3.1 or higher